Dream Lands Design

 Gravel

 Construction-grade gravel can be created by crushing large stones into a smaller formation of rocks.
 Gravel is best used to create pathways and driveways.
-It is ideal in providing traction so that people or vehicles do not slip or slide around.
+It is ideal for providing traction so that people or vehicles do not slip or slide around.
 It is also popularly used to decorate gardens.

 Type 1 MOT